egyabaah/react-native-tts/README.md

 Tts.stop();
 ```

-### Exporting to Audio File (Android/Windows not yet implemented)
+### Exporting to Audio File

+*(not supported in Windows yet)*

 Exports an utterance to an audio file that can be used for track playing with [react-native-track-player](https://www.npmjs.com/package/react-native-track-player) or used by another app.
-For iOS, this will generate a .caf file; on Android and Windows, a .wav file.
+For iOS, this will generate a .caf file and on Android a .wav file.

 ```js
 const filepath = await Tts.export('Hello, world!', { filename: 'myfile' });